SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ### 2. Rule Based Extraction Decision

-Rule-based extraction is grounded in the Phase 2 schema operationalisation, which defines four entity types to extract:
+Rule-based extraction is grounded in the Phase 2 schema operationalisation, which defines three entity types to extract:

 - **SYMPTOM**
 - **INTERVENTION**
 - **COMPLICATION**
-- **VITAL_MENTION**

 Each entity is governed by explicit inclusion/exclusion criteria, negation cues, and prototypical trigger patterns.
 The extraction engine applies deterministic pattern matching to identify candidate entities within sectioned note text, strictly adhering to these predefined definitions.

+Also, the predefined JSON schema ensures that all extracted entities are represented in a consistent, structured format, facilitating traceability and downstream analysis.

+This structure also allows the logic to have already been defined for what we are extracting, and espeically the types of rules we need to implement or not need to implement, and also allows us to extract where we know we can do a good job with rules, and leave the harder cases for the transformer to validate.

+The json schema also allows us to have a clear separation between the deterministic extraction layer (rules) and the contextual validation layer (transformer), which is critical for ensuring that we are not overfitting rules to the data, and that we are providing a stable, reproducible output for the transformer to work with.

 Rule development was guided by targeted inspection of a small sample of ICU notes from section extraction validation (`validate_section_extraction.py`).
 High-frequency, clinically meaningful patterns were identified and iteratively translated into deterministic rules, prioritising precision and reproducibility over exhaustive coverage.